 Manchester is part of the "Balance of State Continuum of Care".
 Many years ago, however, the Town and its homeless service providers made a commitment to establish a "sub-CoC" representing those who serve Manchester's homeless community.
-This local network provides the opportunity for Town staff, the public schools, local service agencies, and housing providers to meet each month to discuss issues of relevance.
+This local network provides an opportunity for Town staff, the public schools, local service agencies, and housing providers to meet each month to discuss issues of relevance.
 Members of this group include the Town's Community Development Program Manager and Senior Adult and Family Services (SAFS) Supervisor, staff from the Manchester Housing Authority, the local food pantry/soup kitchen, and representatives from housing agencies targeting persons with mental health diagnosis, chronically homeless persons, Veterans and formerly homeless.

 Continuation of this localized CoC enables coordination of service delivery to homeless and at-risk households.
-Members share information about the availability of housing vouchers, shelter beds, and events such as job fairs, vaccination clinics and renter rebate events that benefit these populations.
-Shelter staff from a neighboring town are members and help provide a more regional approach to addressing homelessness.
+Members share information about the availability of housing vouchers, shelter beds, and events such as job fairs, vaccination clinics and renter rebate clinics that benefit these populations.
+Shelter staff from a neighboring town are members and help provide a regional approach to addressing homelessness.
 Participating Manchester Public Schools (MPS) staff work with at-risk youth and assist families with children impacted by homelessness.
 Other CoC members coordinate with MPS to connect these families with affordable housing, housing vouchers, mental health services and stabilization services.

 Journey Home, a regional homelessness nonprofit, continues their work with the town's Youth Service Bureau to evaluate and address youth homelessness in Manchester.
-They have run workshops to develop a solid foundation of community support for this initiative and plan to expand their work over the coming year.
+They ran workshops to develop a solid foundation of community support for this initiative and have begun expanding their work.

-This past winter, Human Services and MACC worked tirelessly to temporarily house homeless individuals in hotel rooms during the winter warming initiative.
+This past winter, Human Services and Manchester Area Conference of Churches (MACC) worked tirelessly to temporarily house homeless individuals in hotel rooms during the winter warming initiative.
 Participants were also connected with social services during their stay and efforts were made to find more permanent housing opportunities for each participant.
 This model was the same used the year prior and the collaborating providers found it to be quite effective.
 Unfortunately, state funds were not available to support this model of service provision; the state chose to only provide funding for warming centers.
 The Board of Directors offered encouragement and financial support to re-engage this model that was found to better serve Manchester's homeless population.
-Their support for this initiative is reflective of the resolution they passed last year (included in the appendix), confirming a desire to address homelessness, commit resources and challenge others to do the same.
+Their support for this initiative is reflective of the resolution passed a few years ago, confirming a desire to address homelessness, commit resources and challenge others to do the same.
+Plans are underway for the upcoming winter, though no final decisions have yet been made.